BeatriceOltean/learngit/README.md

     ```
     azure config mode arm
     ```

-## Set your Azure accoun and subscription
+## Set your Azure account and subscription

 1. At command prompt login by typing the following command
     ```